swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/Reference Syntax/API Reference Syntax/TitleHeading.md

 ## Overview

-Place the `TitleHeading` directive within a `Metadata` directive to configure a symbol's documentation page to show a custom title heading.
-This allows for the creation of custom kinds of pages beyond just articles.
+Place the `TitleHeading` directive within a `Metadata` directive to configure a documentation page to show a custom title heading.
+Custom title headings, along with custom [page icons](doc:PageImage) and [page colors](doc:PageColor), allow for the creation of custom kinds of pages beyond just articles.

 A title heading is also known as a page eyebrow or kicker.